pmdevita/CreeperHeal2/README.md

 There are a couple last things that are not yet 100% working due to special implementation requirements for these blocks

-- [ ] Add support for entity "blocks" like Paintings, Item Frames, and Armor Stands
+- [x] Add support for entity "blocks" like Paintings, Item Frames, and Armor Stands - Added with 2.0.0!
 - [ ] Chorus plants need to be rescanned to build their dependency tree
 - [ ] Minecart rails don't maintain orientation when replaced
 - [ ] Liquids may remove certain blocks during replacement